-WhatsApp, which crossed the billion user mark years ago and sees over 42 billion text messages a day, has become increasingly popular in the eyes of organizations.
+WhatsApp, which crossed the 2 billion-user mark years ago and sees over 65 billion text messages a day, has become increasingly popular in the eyes of organizations.
 Alongside the positive technological contribution and the easy communication method it provides, you just can’t ignore the negative influences and the damage this app can cause management, the IS managers and the company’s legal advisors.

 A lot of managers and employees are talking about the difficulties starting to emerge from using the app for organizational purposes.
 For example, an overflow of irrelevant and distracting information and even shaming and fights between employees.
-Still finding it hard to give up the workgroup text?
+Are you still finding it hard to give up the workgroup text?

 Here are 6 issues that’ll convince you to consider a more efficient alternative to keep in touch with your employees.